bijancn/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+The keras model is created in `setup_model`.
+It follows the recommended architecture of the [NVIDIA blog post].

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The data is normalized in the model using a Keras lambda layer and cropped at the top and bottom.
+The neural network itself consists of five convolutional layers, each followed by a nonlinear RELU function, and four fully connected layers.
+The first three layers have a 2x2 stride with a 5x5 kernel followed by two layers with a 3x3 kernel without stride.
+These configurations have been found empirically by the NVIDIA team.

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
 The model was